AaradhyaGitHub/AaradhyaGitHub/FlowBook-About.md

 **Architecture:**

-The interesting part is the questionnaire system.
-Instead of a boring form, it's a horizontal carousel where each question is a full-screen slide.
+Questionnaire system: Instead of a boring form, it's a horizontal carousel where each question is a full-screen slide.
 Like onboarding flows but for data input.

 Each question type (slider, MCQ, numerical input) is a different component rendered based on question metadata.
 The answer state bubbles up from `QuestionnaireItem` → `Questionnaire` → `SparForm` → Firebase.